The preventable death of an asylum seeker in a solitary cell

 —1:54: The female guard comes back.
 Again, she takes the binder, writes in it, and puts the binder back without looking into the cell.

-—2:04: Three staff members and what appears to be a jail trustee walk past the cell, filling most of the hallway.
+—2:04: Three staff members and what appears to be a jail trusty walk past the cell, filling most of the hallway.
 Going around the small crowd, a jail captain walks closer to the wall and comes next to Hernandez’s cell door.
 The captain, identified by the sheriff’s office as Gerald Hardwell, later told investigators he had noticed a “strong odor” emanating from the cell.

 He had discovered that Hernandez hanged himself with a bed sheet tied to the post of his bunk bed.